Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Identification of Partially Latent Covariates

-\end{cor} \begin{rem} If Condition (i) in Corollary \ref{cor:more_inputs} is strengthened so that \emph{more than one} covariates are simultaneously observed in a given observation (with positive probability), then we would also obtain over-identification, and the input-monotonicity restriction in Assumption \ref{assu:input_mono} becomes empirically refutable.
-Alternatively, with two or more covariates simultaneously observed, we would be able to accommodate higher dimensions of unobserved shocks, provided that the dimension of the unobserved shock $u_{i}$ is strictly smaller than the dimension of the covariates $D$.
+\end{proof} It should be pointed out that \eqref{eq:ID_latent} is an explicit representation of the ``functional dependence" between the two input variables as in \citet{ackerberg2015identification}: $x_{i1}$ is a deterministic function of $x_{i2}$, and vice versa, conditional on instruments $z_{i}$.
+While functional dependence was a concern in the context of \citet{olley1996dynamics}, \citet{levinsohn2003estimating} and \citet{ackerberg2015identification}, here we are exactly leveraging the functional dependence between input variables to solve the partially latency problem. \begin{rem}[More Than Two Inputs] We have thus far focused on the case with two inputs.
+It is straightforward to see that our model, assumptions, and the main identification result can be easily generalized to the case with inputs of an arbitrary finite dimension $D$.
+This result is summarized by the following Corollary. \end{rem} \begin{cor} Consider the model $y_{i}:=F\left(x_{i1},...,x_{iD},u_{i}\right)+\e_{i}$ along with Assumptions \ref{assu:MonoF} and \ref{assu:eps_error} unchanged, and the following modifications of other assumptions: \begin{itemize} \item[(i)] Assumption \ref{assu:OneLatent}: for each $i$ at least one out of $D$ inputs is observed. \item[(ii)] Assumption \ref{assu:input_mono}: all $D$ inputs are strictly increasing in $u_{i}$ given $z_{i}$. \item[(iii)] Assumption \ref{assu:Prob01}: all $D$ inputs are observed with strictly positive probabilities. \end{itemize} Then the latent inputs are identified. \end{cor} \begin{rem} If Condition (i) in Corollary \ref{cor:more_inputs} is strengthened so that \emph{more than one} inputs are simultaneously observed in a given observation (with positive probability), then we would also obtain over-identification, and the input-monotonicity restriction in Assumption \ref{assu:input_mono} becomes empirically refutable.
+Alternatively, with two or more inputs simultaneously observed, we would be able to accommodate higher dimensions of unobserved shocks, provided that the dimension of the unobserved shock $u_{i}$ is strictly smaller than the dimension of the covariates $D$.
 Since such an extension would be more involved and move farther away from the applications we consider in this paper, we leave it as a direction for future research. \end{rem}